gianlucabencomo/PUFSL/journal.md

 The plan as of right now is to work directly with the PCBA, Tox21, ToxCast, and MUV CSV files kindly provided by MolNet and code a featurizer to convert the SMILES strings into graph ConvNets compatiable with Pytorch.
 Then, I can train a prototypical network!

+03.12.2022
+I am getting a much better idea of how the implementation will go.
+I am almost done with featurizing my smile strings as such that they are represented by graphs and compatitble with pytorch.
+I will be using the pytorch geometric library to do most of the modeling and heavy lifting.

+03.12.2022
+I have pretty much completed all the code neccessary to take SMILES strings and their respective labels and convert that into graph data with associated labels.
+The form is compatiable with pytorch.
+There is one small snag, however.
+I keep getting a "zsh: segmentation fault  python" error that is preventing me from testing my code and making sure that it is good to go.
+Regardless, I have been substaintial progress and think I am at a good stopping point for now.
+After I make sure that all the data handling works, it will be very easy to train a graph conv net with GAT/GCN layers and try to get a strong model for each task individually.
+I can get into prototypically networks shortly after.